ksator/arista-cloudvision-automation/REST APIs/Postman/README.md

 # Create a workspace

-Once logged in, on the top left side of your Postman homepage, click on **Workspaces** and create a new workspace for this lab.
+Once logged in, on the top left side of your Postman homepage, click on **Workspaces** and create a new workspace.

 ![Create new Workspace](../../Images/Postman_Step1.png)